Frequently Asked Questions

 Are Fires Allowed?

-Yes, HWC is now selling wood for $5 a bundle.
-You may also bring your own firewood.
+Yes, HWC also sells fire wood for $5 a bundle while supplies lasts (purchase online before arrival if available).
+We do not guarantee that firewood will be available.
+You should plan to bring your own firewood.
 As long as there are no fire restrictions, you may have campfires in the designated fire rings that already exist.
 Do not make new fire rings or light fires in any other locations.
 Do not cut any standing trees or live tree branches/vegetation.
 Driftwood as well as down and dead trees and branches are okay to burn.
 Extremely large fires are not allowed, especially inside the tree line canopy.
 Ensure all campfires are completely out, wet and cold to touch before departing your camp.
 Do not leave campfires unattended.

 We want to go swimming for the day at HWC, is that allowed?